the-original-copy/Investigate-the-TCP-IP-and-OSI-Models-in-Action/README.md

 # Objectives

-Provide a base level understanding of the TCP/IP protocol suite and its relationship to the OSI model View the protocol layers and the associated PDU
+1. Provide a base level understanding of the TCP/IP protocol suite and its relationship to the OSI model <br/>
+2. View the protocol layers and the associated PDU